What do you know about the ketogenic (keto) diet?

 I happened to be staying with Megan her husband Rob in California last January when they were starting out their Keto journey and it’s been interesting to see how they’ve stuck with it.
 Now, Megan has out a brand new cookbook full of Keto recipes, The Big 15 Ketogenic Diet Cookbook.
 I am especially excited to try out her recipes for low-carb granola bars, savory broccoli cheddar waffles, and poke salad bowls.

 While I don’t plan to adopt a Keto diet, I am always open to trying new recipes and ways of eating.
 I also love Megan’s first cookbook, full of paleo recipes, and use it often.
+There are some recipes in it that are similar to a kettle and fire bone broth which is delicious and helps to satisfy those carb cravings!
 Some of my favorite things about her cookbooks are how they’re organized.
 The chapters are based on a single ingredient, including eggs, fish, avocado, and cauliflower.
 Each recipe is easy to follow and offers two variations so you can mix things up or adjust the recipe based on what you have on hand.

 I’m excited to share one of the variations for the recipe from the cauliflower chapter, curried coconut cauliflower.
 I went with variation 2 and included zucchini noodles.
 The curry vegetables are great on their own or as a side.
 I think they would go well with chicken, salmon, tofu, or just some rice or quinoa.
 This recipe is so good, even reheated, and will likely become a regular in my meal prep rotation.

 Note that I used frozen cauliflower and zucchini spirals (from Trader Joe’s) to save money.
 It was super convenient to use frozen veggies, it is mid-January in Cleveland, and the curry turned out just as well.
 Feel free to use fresh if you have access to great (or even local) produce!